guinetn/basecamp/app/assets/books/cloud/containers_docker_commands.md

 # RUN CONTAINER

-docker run       command is used to run a container from an image If the image does not exist on the host machine, Docker will pull that from [Docker Hub](https://hub.docker.com/) Once downloaded on your local machine, Docker uses the same image for consecutive container creation.

-docker run alpine ls -l
 docker pull ubuntu:12.04
 docker pull ubuntu                  will pull an image named ubuntu:latest The Docker client contacts the Docker daemon